Skip to main content

 required

 The leaf position to start scanning from (inclusive).
 Pass 0 to scan from the beginning.
 To resume from where you left off, pass the insertion index of the last UTXO you have already seen.
+This is a branded U32 type, not a plain number.

 endInsertionIndex

 The leaf position to stop at (inclusive).
 If omitted, scans to the end of the current tree.
 Use this to limit the scan range when you know the approximate insertion window of your UTXOs.
+This is a branded U32 type, not a plain number.

 Return Value

-type ClaimableUtxoResult = {
+type ScannedUtxoResult = {

 };